A Model School Policy on Suicide Prevention

 In addition to educators and school leaders, school-based mental health professionals such as counselors and psychologists are essential in putting a policy into practice to enhance the whole school environment.

-Twenty-seven states in the U.S. currently require that educators receive training to prevent suicide.
+More than half of all states in the U.S. currently require that educators receive training to prevent suicide.
 With recommendations rooted in best practices, the Model School District Policy on Suicide Prevention can complement state law requirements and help schools achieve an inclusive, comprehensive suicide prevention plan.